 Classes made self-portraits using mirrors.
 Our rubric included carefully observed shapes and colors, inclusion of details, layering and blending tones, as well as inclusion of foreground and background.

-For a "road trip” theme, each student was randomly assigned a state and then given a map.
+For two class periods 2nd graders contributed to a "road trip” themed school fundraiser.
+Each student was randomly assigned a state and then given a map.
 Using pencils, cardstock and scissors they were asked to create a large border shape outline of their state and then cut a stencil.
-They geographically placed their stencils on stretched 50 x 72-inch canvases and painted.
+Two at a time, they geographically placed their stencils on stretched 50 x 72-inch canvases and painted.
 One class added roads.

 3rd Grade